Manojkumar8300/Sentence-Correction-Using-RNN/README.md

 **Business Objective and Constraints:**

 Since this could be used for preprocessing there is not much requirement for very faster results.

+THIS PROJECT IS BASED ON THE RESEARCH PAPER:https://cs224d.stanford.edu/reports/Lewis.pdf